 Key takeaways:

-- A short, memorable, and easy to spell domain name that’s free of trademarks has the potential for stronger long-term growth and customer recognition.
+- A short, memorable, and easy-to-spell domain name that’s free of trademark restrictions has the potential for stronger long-term growth and customer recognition.

 - Buying a domain usually involves selecting a name, choosing an ICANN-accredited registrar, verifying availability, and finalizing the purchase.